SUBUR78990/YouTube-premium/README.md

-*Aplikasi YouTube-premium Gratis*

-# YouTube Premium Free
+# Aplikasi YouTube Premium Free
 ![YouTube-Premium](https://github.com/user-attachments/assets/5e8d7fc8-4333-4173-9018-46b5ec970126)

 In the era of relentless digital advertising, we're tired of being bombarded with ads while Google profits from our personal data.
 The algorithm feeds on our information to serve us targeted ads, enriching itself at our expense.
 It's time to take back control.